Top 5 Mistakes Photographers Make with Client Invoices

 4. Using apps that aren’t meant for business transactions

 Some money apps are not meant to be used for business transactions.
-Apps like Venmo and CashApp are meant for sending money between friends and people you trust.
-Venmo actually states users are not to use the app for purchase of goods and services and they will review these transactions.
-This can lead to you not receiving your money.
-Venmo also does not have any sort of protection program for these transactions, which makes asking your clients to pay via Venmo or receiving payments on Venmo risky.
+For instance, apps like Venmo and CashApp are primarily designed for sending money between friends and people you trust.
+In fact, Venmo actually states users are not to use the app for purchase of goods and services with personal accounts and they will review these transactions.
+Consequently, using Venmo for business purposes can lead to complications, including the possibility of not receiving your money.
+Moreover, it’s important to note that Venmo lacks any sort of protection program specifically designed for these types of transactions.
+As a result, relying on Venmo for receiving payments or asking clients to pay via Venmo can introduce a level of risk into the process.

 5. Not folllowing up on past due invoices

 Sometimes a client invoice will go past due.
-Don’t be afraid to follow up with your clients on invoices that haven’t been paid timely.
-You should have payment terms in place in your contracts and those should be followed.
-If you are lenient, your clients will continue to get away with it and opens the door for them to try pushing other boundaries.
+However, don’t be afraid to follow up with your clients on invoices that haven’t been paid timely.
+It is crucial to have payment terms in place in your contracts, and more importantly, these terms should be followed.
+If you are too lenient, your clients will continue to get away with late payments, which in turn opens the door for them to try pushing other boundaries.

 What are some mistakes you had to learn from with client invoices?